 Halve the onion lengthwise.
 Peel the papery skins off.
 Dice one half of the onion and set aside for later.
 Using the large holes on a box grater, grate the other half of the onion, discarding the root.

-In a medium bowl combine grated onion, oatmeal, egg, ketchup, basil, salt, pepper, garlic powder and parmesan cheese.
+In a medium bowl combine grated onion, oatmeal, egg, ketchup, basil, salt, pepper, garlic and parmesan cheese.
 Stir until well combined.
 Add ground turkey and using your hands mix well until mixture is thoroughly combined.

 Place a piece of parchment paper onto a rimmed baking sheet.
 Scoop out a small spoonful of turkey mixture and roll into one inch balls.
 (I used a small cookie scoop to achieve uniform meatballs).
 Bake meatballs for 15 minutes.
 Set aside to cool.